University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/README.md

 - Pathogens and Metagenomics
 - Reproducible Bioinformatics

-Please place all of your practical materials within the associated module.
+All practical materials should be placed within the associated module.

-### Practical naming convention

 Please format practical filenames as `prac_number_descriptor.md` For example, the second bash practical would be called `prac_2_bash.md`.